Grief

 None of these tactics we’ve been taught across generations provide relief from grief.

-Using our heads to address matters of a broken heart is like using a hammer to paint a wall.
+The thing is, using our heads to address matters of a broken heart is like using a hammer to paint a wall.
 It’s not the right tool and can make an even bigger mess.

-Grief support via The Grief Recovery Method® trains you to better deal with your grief, and it also helps you be there for others who grieve.
+Grief support via The Grief Recovery Method® trains you to better deal with your grief, and it also helps you be there for others who grieve

 It’s hard to live a day when one doesn’t meet a griever in our midst.
 It’s common to not know what to say or do.